-- To improve your experience as community member — your information helps us to more effectively support your needs and respond to your requests.
+- To improve your experience as a community member — your information helps us to more effectively support your needs and respond to your requests.

-- To send periodic emails — we will use the email address you provided to communicate with you about our events, send reminders, notifications about updates on our site or your activities on the site, respond to your inquiries, requests and questions.
+- To send periodic emails — we will use the email address you provided to communicate with you about our events, send reminders, and notifications about updates on our site or your activities on the site, and respond to your inquiries, requests and questions.